tcoopman/hugo-blog/content/post/aggregate-boundaries-in-event-sourced-systems.md

 This provides a bit of a challenge in the current design.
 If we model this as one aggregate, we will need to provide extra logic to handle the changes in questions.
 Suppose we have a quiz with some open games.
 At some point we want to change some question of the quiz, and we know that started games should not be affected.
 So to solve this we would could save the old questions.
 But because multiple games can be started at different times, it's not enough to solve the previous set of questions.
 A better solution would be to copy over the questions to the game when it is started.

-At this point we can see a new design emering.
+At this point we can see a new design emerging.
 We can split our domain into 2 aggregates.
 A quiz and a game.
 This solves the problem of the quiz that changes and also solves our initial problem of performance and a huge aggregate.
 The quiz will still be long lived, but will almost always be very small.
 A game on the other hand will be short lived.
 The performance will be solved because each game is now independent.

 The design with splitting the quiz and game aggregates introduces a new challenge though.
 A game can only be started for a quiz in the correct state.
 A game cannot be openend if the quiz isn't published yet or if it is archived.
 But the game doesn't have this information, the quiz has.